MohammedBasith/frontEndNotes/html5.md

     alt- specifies alternative text for image, when image can't be displayed href- specifies the URL for a link style- specifies an inline CSS style for an element

+Tables
+- A table is defined with a <table> tag
+- Each table row is defined with the <tr> tag
+- A table header is defined with the <th> tag
+    - by default, table headings are bold and centered
+- A table data/cell is defined with the <td> tag